nilbouassida/a-/README.md

-A* Pathfinding Algorithmy in python using pygame to visualize and interact
+A* Pathfinding Algorithm in Python using pygame to visualize and interact.